Geological-Survey-of-Western-Australia/atratus/CONTRIBUTING.md

 2. Create an environment and install dependencies

+    Dependencies are tracked in the `pyproject.toml` and can be installed via.
     ```
-    conda create -n your-environment-name -f environment.yaml
-    conda activate your-environment-name
-    ```
-    or (depending on availability of `environment.yaml` or `pyproject.toml`)
-    ```
     pip install pyproject.toml
     ```

 ### GitHub Issues

-[GitHub issues](https://github.com/Geological-Survey-of-Western-Australia/atratus) is the primary method for tracking changes and updates to [the project].
-[X] tags are available when making a submitting to [GitHub issues](link):
+[GitHub issues](https://github.com/Geological-Survey-of-Western-Australia/atratus) is the primary method for tracking changes and updates to atratus.
+The following tags are available when making a submitting to [GitHub issues](https://github.com/Geological-Survey-of-Western-Australia/atratus):
 - **discussion (code):** These are inquiries regarding the functionality of the code.
 Depending on the inquiry, these can become **bug** or **new feature/enhancement** issues.
 - **discussion (geoscience):** These are inquiries regarding the geoscience and research aspects of the project.
 Depending on the inquiry, these can become **bug** or **new feature/enhancement** issues.
 - **proposal:** These are suggestions for new ideas or functionality that require larger discussions with [project members].
 A proposal can become a **new feature/enhancement**